fackelm2/fackelm2.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Start using pytest, a testing framework to write various tpyes of software tests
+Start using pytest, a testing framework for writing different types of software tests